 - What is Apple Watch Series 3?
 Apple Watch Series 3 is the newest generation of Apple Watch.
 In addition to telling time across the world, the digital wearable device tracks health and fitness, provides access to iTunes Music, connects to numerous applications, and now offers the option of sending and receiving calls, text messages, and email without needing to have your iPhone nearby.

 - Why does Apple Watch Series 3 matter?
 Apple Watch Series 3 introduces significant new connecting technologies without requiring an iPhone, which provides greater freedom of movement and mobility.
-The new devices, thanks to the debut of watchOS 4, will also include a significant heart rate monitoring advancement believed to potentially assist the detection of previously undiagnosed health conditions.
+The new devices, thanks to the debut of watchOS 4, will include a significant heart rate monitoring advancement believed to potentially assist the detection of previously undiagnosed health conditions.

 - Who does Apple Watch Series 3 affect?
 While users who have a compatible iPhone will enjoy the greatest benefits when using an Apple Watch, almost everyone seeking a contemporary digital wearable watch and fitness device is impacted by the Apple Watch Series 3.
 The wearable also affects IT departments that adhere to BYOD or mobile computing policies.